AlexeyKutepov/Puzzle/README.md

 Algorithms, Part I, Week 4

 Submission
-Submission time	Wed-25-Feb 07:46:14
+Submission time	Wed-25-Feb 07:53:07
 Raw Score	92.65 / 100.00
 Feedback	See the Assessment Guide for information on how to read this report.
 Assessment Summary
 Compilation:  PASSED
-Style:        FAILED
+Style:        PASSED
 Findbugs:     No potential bugs found.
 API:          PASSED